-Diarrhea Please keep your child home if s/he has diarrhea in the morning.
+Diarrhea Please keep your student home if he/she has diarrhea in the morning.
 Your child will be sent home if s/he has two or more loose stools while at school.
-Fever Please keep your child home if s/he has a fever in the morning or had a fever over 100° the night before.
+Fever Please keep your student home if he/she has a fever in the morning or had a fever over 100° the night before.
 Your child will be sent home if s/he has a temperature of 100° or higher while at school.
-Head Lice Please keep your child home if s/he is being treated for lice and still has live lice on his/her head.
+Head Lice Please keep your student at home if s/he is being treated for lice and still has live lice on his/her head.
 Your child will be sent home if lice are detected while at school.
 S/he may return to school after appropriate treatment is completed.
 Infectious Infection associated rashes such as ringworm, impetigo, or scabies are contagious.
-Please keep Rashes your child home until s/he has been on prescribed skin medicine for 24 hours.
+Please keep Rashes your child at home until he/she has been on skin medicine for 24 hours.
 Your child will be sent home if we suspect that your child has an infection associated rash.
 Please take your child to the doctor and request a note clearing him/her to return to school.
 Pink Eye Viral Conjunctivitis, also known as pink eye, is contagious.
-Please keep your child home until s/he has been on prescribed antibiotic eye medicine for 24 hours.
-Your child will be sent home if we suspect s/he child has conjunctivitis while at school.
+Please keep your student home until he/she has been on antibiotic eye medicine for 24 hours.
+Your child will be sent home if we suspect your child has conjunctivitis while at school.
 S/he may return to school after receiving the antibiotic eye medicine for 24 hours.
 Strep Strep throat is contagious.
-Please keep your child home until s/he is fever free for 24 hours Throat and has been on antibiotics for 24 hours.
+Please keep him/her home until s/he is fever free for 24 hours and Throat has been on antibiotics for 24 hours.
 Your child will be sent home if we suspect s/he has strep throat.
-Vomiting Please keep your child home if s/he vomits in the morning, or vomited repeatedly during the night.
+Vomiting Please keep your student home if s/he vomits in the morning, or vomited repeatedly during the night.
 Your child will be sent home if s/he vomits while at school.